This is part of the Expertise Acceleration topic cluster.

 By 1914, Zemurray had accumulated enough profits to buy back the share UF owned in Cuyamel, securing his independence.
 And by 1924, he had paid off all his creditors.
 Although UF still held market dominance, Cuyamel was now their largest competitor, and even arguably better than them.
 Cohen writes it like this:

 Cuyamel was superior to United Fruit in a dozen ways that did not show up on a balance sheet.
 U.F. was a conglomerate, a collection of firms bought up and slapped together.
-There was a lot of red duplication of tasks, divisions working against divisions, confusing chains of command.
+There was a lot of redundancy, duplication of tasks, divisions working against divisions, confusing chains of command.
 Cuyamel Fruit was the Green Bay Packers by comparison.
 Every decision was made with confidence and authority.
 Zemurray could move without waiting for permission or a committee report.
 He could take risks without fear of losing his job.
 He could hire or fire with surety because he actually lived in Honduras and knew the situation on the ground.
 It was a contrast of styles: the executives who ran United Fruit had taken over from the founders and were less interested in risking than in preserving.
 Zemurray was the founder, forever on the attack, at work, in progress, growing by trial and error, ready to gamble it all.
 The difference was best seen on the plantations, where Zemurray was constantly inventing.

 Cuyamel seemed on a fast trajectory to success, and soon, UF realised that it was a genuine threat to their monopoly.
 In 1925, they reached out again to Cuyamel, in hopes of buying out the company.
 Zemurray turned them down immediately.
 His response was this: "Hell, I'm having so much fun, and I’m a young man.
 Why should I quit?"